namitasamant6/sales-dashboard-powerbi/README.md

 ## How to Use
 1. Clone or download this repository
-2. Open `Sales_Dashboard.pbix` in Power BI Desktop
+2. Open `Sales Dashboard_Australia.pbix` in Power BI Desktop
 3. Use the slicers to filter the data
 4. Navigate between pages to explore different insights